easy-chef/easy-chef.github.io/index.md

 ### Milestone 3: Completion

-Milestone 3 implementation is currently in progress.
-To view our current progress, visit our [M3 project board.](https://github.com/easy-chef/easy-chef/projects/3)
+Milestone 3 implementation finised as of 5/12/2021.
+To view the work of this milestone, visit our [M3 project board.](https://github.com/easy-chef/easy-chef/projects/3)

+#### Overview of M3
+* Visual overhaul to the user interface.
+* Implemented search function based on restrictions.
+* Implemented ability for system to compute lowest total cost of ingredients based on Vendor's ingredient inventory.
+* Implemented rating system for recipes.
+* Implemented page that presents all users in the system.

 ## Team